egedursun/bimod-electron-copilot-desktop/README.md

 ### TODO LIST

-- [ ] Package the application for the platforms.

-- [ ] Start working on features for background data retrieval.
-- [ ] Start working on features for background SSH server creation.
-- [ ] Try to connect to own computer with assistant connection.
-- [ ] Take the third build of the application.
-- [ ] Put the updated version on the website.

-**RELEASE 3**

-- [ ] Try listening to audio recordings and speeches (for meeting integration)
 - [ ] If it is working, start working on the MEETING project (KANBAN) on mainframe (bimod.io)
 - [ ] Test the functionality (dashboard kanban topic creation, description creation, task assignment)
 - [ ] Take the fourth build of the application.